rails/rails/guides/source/testing.md

 For the purposes of unit testing a mailer, fixtures are used to provide an example of how the output _should_ look.
 Because these are example emails, and not Active Record data like the other fixtures, they are kept in their own subdirectory apart from the other fixtures.
 The name of the directory within `test/fixtures` directly corresponds to the name of the mailer.
 So, for a mailer named `UserMailer`, the fixtures should reside in `test/fixtures/user_mailer` directory.

 When you generated your mailer, the generator creates stub fixtures for each of the mailers actions.
-If you didn't use the generator you'll have to make those files yourself.
+If you didn't use the generator, you'll have to create those files yourself.

 #### The Basic Test Case